List of Gold Glove Award winners at outfield

 Roberto Clemente and Willie Mays are tied for the most Gold Gloves won among outfielders; Clemente won 12 consecutive National League awards with the Pittsburgh Pirates, as did Mays with the New York and San Francisco Giants.
 Four outfielders are tied for the second-highest total with 10 wins: Andruw Jones, Ken Griffey Jr., Al Kaline, and Ichiro Suzuki.
 There is one 9-time winner, Torii Hunter, who won his awards consecutively.
-There have been six 8-time winners (Barry Bonds, Evans, Paul Blair, Andre Dawson, Jim Edmonds, and Garry Maddox), and six 7-time awardees (Winfield, Curt Flood, Alex Gordon, Larry Walker, Devon White and Carl Yastrzemski).
-Murphy and Kirby Puckett each won six American League awards; there have been eight 5-time winners and nine 4-time winners as well.
+There have been seven 8-time winners (Barry Bonds, Evans, Paul Blair, Andre Dawson, Jim Edmonds, Alex Gordon and Garry Maddox), and five 7-time awardees (Winfield, Curt Flood, Larry Walker, Devon White and Carl Yastrzemski).
+Murphy, Mookie Betts and Kirby Puckett each won six awards; Murphy and Puckett won their awards in the American League while Betts won four in the American League and two in the National League.
+There have been eight 5-time winners and nine 4-time winners as well.
 Darin Erstad won a Gold Glove as a first baseman in 2004 after winning two awards in the outfield (2000, 2002), making him the only player to win the award as an infielder and an outfielder.

-Fifteen outfielders have posted errorless Gold Glove-winning seasons: twelve in the American League and three in the National League.
+Eighteen outfielders have posted errorless Gold Glove-winning seasons: fourteen in the American League and four in the National League.
 The only players to accomplish the feat twice were Mickey Stanley, who posted a 1.000 fielding percentage in 1968 and 1970, and Nick Markakis, who posted a 1.000 FPct in 2011 and 2014.
-Other outfielders who have played complete seasons without an error include Flood (1966), Clemente (1972), Yastrzemski (1977), Hunter (2008), Ken Berry (1972), Bernie Williams (2000), Vernon Wells (2005), Franklin Gutiérrez (2010), Jacoby Ellsbury (2011), Andre Ethier (2011), and Joe Rudi, who played only 44 games in the outfield in 1975 while appearing in 91 games at first base.
+Other outfielders who have played complete seasons without an error include Flood (1966), Clemente (1972), Yastrzemski (1977), Hunter (2008), Gordon (2020), Ken Berry (1972), Bernie Williams (2000), Vernon Wells (2005), Franklin Gutiérrez (2010), Jacoby Ellsbury (2011), Andre Ethier (2011), Joey Gallo (2020), Tyler O'Neill (2020), and Joe Rudi, who played only 44 games in the outfield in 1975 while appearing in 91 games at first base.
 Murphy leads all outfield winners with 507 putouts in 1980, and Jones leads National Leaguers with 493 (1999).
 Clemente leads all winners in assists; he had 27 in 1961, and American League leaders Kaline and Gordon had 23 in 1958 and 2011 respectively.
 Jesse Barfield doubled off eight runners in consecutive seasons (1986 and 1987) for the Toronto Blue Jays, while Dave Parker leads all winners with nine double plays in 1977 for the Pirates.